Before you can use your PicoMic wireless system, make sure to:

 You need to make some tries and samples recordings.
 You may need to manually adjust the PicoMic receiver output gain (initially at 0dB) to get proper audio without background noise.

 Smartphones usually have poor microphone inputs, have no VU-meter, unpredictable input gains and generally are not the best option when you are looking for good quality audio.
+Moreover, they support only MONO recording, so you can’t separate the MIC1 and MIC2 microphones.

 If you would like a better setup while still using a smartphone, we recommend using a digital smartphone mixer (such as the Roland GO:MIXER PRO) to get better control and a better quality.
 You can even use up to 4 simultaneous microphones by connecting two PicoMic receivers to the mixer.